squeak-smalltalk/squeak.org/_downloads/advanced.md

 order:  2
 cols:   12
 ---
+<p class="lead">All you need to get Squeak up and running is a virtual machine,
-You need to download: a virtual machine; an image and changes pair; and a sources file
+an image and changes pair and a sources file.</p>